 Next in line is the “Text tool”.
 The tool is pretty well-made.
 You can use it to add text, shapes, dividers and presets.

-You can easily sign or create a watermark using “Add text”.
+You can easily sign or create a watermark using “Add text” without the need to resort to third-party free watermark software.
 The tool provides a huge number of already prepared fonts, which you can also expand by downloading them.

 You can adjust the transparency of the text with the “Opacity” slider.
 It’s a quite useful function because it allows you to impose on the picture no noticeable signature or create a watermark.